Winter 2019/Spring 2020

 Assignment for next week: Each student is expected to turn in three sets of prepared interview questions for intended interviews.

 The entire class period will be focused on reviewing final details in preparation for travel, including a discussion around team dynamics, who takes the lead on what part of the project (from logistics to subjects), how to manage emotions in the field, and what happens when things don’t go according to plan.

 We will spend time in class discussing the editorial elements captured in the field, and how to structure the final project.
 We will also spend time organizing media and discussing the post-production schedule, and will begin sketching out the structure of the project.

-Assignment: Begin compiling selects.
+Assignment for next week: Begin compiling selects.
 Write team story summary.